Reel Top 40 Radio Repository: History

 Each week, the web site would list the "Reelradio Fab 40", a list of the top exhibits that were played by listeners to the web site for the prior week.
 Like the surveys printed by top 40 radio stations in their heyday, the Reelradio Fab 40 list showed an entry's current position on the list, what its position was for each of the previous three weeks, and how many weeks it had been in the Fab 40 list.

-By 2016, the web site stated that the membership fee would cover just six months at a time, but by 2017 this requirement was not being enforced.
-On September 24, 2017, new registrations to the website were closed, and donations were no longer being requested.
-A statement on the front page of the web site indicated that the Reelradio board of directors had voted to end the site, but would keep it operating while there was still money in its fund to pay licensing fees.
-Reelradio, Inc. planned to archive and preserve the site until such time that a qualified operator could be found.

-The site operators said that the reason for the change was that exhibits were found on the other web site, which violated the terms of membership that prohibited copying exhibits.
-Furthermore, it was stated that Uncle Ricky was in failing health.

-On May 1, 2018 a statement on the front page of the web site was added: "Our board of directors voted to end this site.
-Our last day of streaming media will be May 1.
-We will pay all licensing fees for this year.
-If funding is available, REELRADIO, INC. will archive and preserve the site until a qualified operator can be found, if ever."
+By early 2018, Uncle Ricky was in failing health.
+On May 1 of that year, the site was taken down.
+Shortly after, on June 7, Uncle Ricky died.

-This site was offline for almost 3 months until the site returned to normal operations in August 2018.
-However, there will be no new exhibits for the foreseeable future, according to the site's front page.
+This site was offline for almost 3 months until the site returned to normal operations in August 2018 with a new Board of Directors.

+In June 2025, the exhibits were moved to a new home at the North Carolina Broadcast History Museum.

 Uncle Ricky

 Richard Warren "Uncle Ricky" Irwin (January 8, 1951 – June 7, 2018) grew up in Concord, North Carolina and worked at radio stations from age 14.
 By the time he started the Reelradio Repository, he had worked for about 10 radio stations and written Commodore 128 software to schedule music for radio stations.
 After his work at SNA, Irwin remained a web designer, then became a software engineer.
 Irwin died on June 7, 2018.